Is Distilled Water And Purified Water The Same Thing

 In conclusion, drinking distilled or purified water offers a variety of benefits including improved hydration levels and reduced health risks as well as protection against cavities.
 It’s important to note however that while drinking filtered or purified water may offer some benefits over tap water it should never be used to replace tap water entirely as tapwater also provides essential minerals that are important for our health.

-See also What's The Difference Between Distilled White Vinegar And White Vinegar
+See also What Is The Difference Between Alkaline Water And Distilled Water

 How to Identify Distilled or Purified Water